mxiuwang/git-practice/Scenario_4/readme.md

     1. Open a Pull Request on Githunb to merge changes from `my-fork/scenario4` to `origin/master-<your-name>`.
     1. Run `git fetch origin` to refresh your local repo's pointers
-    1. Using `git log` or a Git GUI, check that the commits are in the right order.
     </details>

     <details>